On branched covering representation of 4-manifolds: Definitions and results in the PL category

-We observe that the condition required for $b$ is not very restrictive.
-In fact, it is satisfied by any branched covering representation of a 3-manifold derived from an integral surgery description of it by the procedures in \cite{Mo78} and \cite{BP05,BP12} (we will recall the latter one in Section \ref{proofs/sec}).

 In Theorem \ref{bc-cpt/thm}, if the boundary is connected and non-empty, that is $n=1$, we have a simple branched covering $p \: M \to B^4$.
-Actually, by relaxing the constraint on the degree, we can always require that the base of the covering is $B^4$, even if $M$ has more than one boundary component.
+By relaxing the constraint on the degree, we can always require that the base of the covering be $B^4$, even if $M$ has more than one boundary component.

 \begin{theorem} Every compact connected oriented PL $4$-manifold $M$ with $n \geq 2$ boundary components is a $3n$-fold simple covering of $B^4$ branched over a properly embedded locally flat PL surface in $B^4$.
-Moreover, the restriction of the covering to the boundary can be required to coincide with any given $3n$-fold simple branched covering of $S^3$, provided this bounds a simple covering of $B^4$ branched over a ribbon surface. \end{theorem}
+Moreover, the restriction of the covering to the boundary can be required to coincide with any given $3n$-fold ribbon fillable simple branched covering of $S^3$. \end{theorem}

-For a non-compact manifold $M$, we denote by $\End M$ the \emph{end space} of $M$, that is the inverse limit of the inclusion system of component spaces $C(M - K)$ with $K$ varying on the compact subspaces $K \subset M$ (see \cite{Fr45}).
+For a non-compact manifold $M$, we denote by $\End M$ the \emph{end space} of $M$, that is the inverse limit of the inclusion system of component spaces $C(M - K)$ with $K$ varying on the compact subspaces $K \subset M$ (see Freudenthal \cite{Fr45}).
 Since $\End M$ is a compact totally disconnected metrizable space, possibly containing a Cantor set, it can be embedded in $R$.

-\begin{theorem} Every open connected oriented PL $4$-manifold $M$ can be represented by a simple branched covering $p \: M \to S^4 - \End M$ satisfying property \(a) or \(b) as in Theorem \ref{bc-clo/thm}, with $\End M$ embedded in $S^4$ as a tame totally disconnected subspace (in particular, we can have $\End M \subset S^1 \subset S^4$) and $B_p$ an unbounded surface properly immersed or embedded in $S^4 - \End M$. \end{theorem}
+\begin{theorem} Every open connected oriented PL $4$-manifold $M$ can be represented by a simple branched covering $p \: M \to S^4 - \End M$ satisfying property \(a\) or \(b\) as in Theorem \ref{bc-clo/thm}, with $\End M$ embedded in $S^4$ as a tame totally disconnected subspace (in particular, we can have $\End M \subset S^1 \subset S^4$) and $B_p$ an unbounded surface properly immersed or embedded in $S^4 - \End M$. \end{theorem}

 In the special case when $M$ has only one end, that is $\End M$ consists of a single point, then Theorem \ref{bc-open/thm} tells us that $M$ is a simple branched covering of $R^4$.
 As a direct consequence we have the following corollary.